 In additional to internal training and development programs, a variety of professional development programs are available externally.

-- American Association of Medical Colleges (AAMC) – Offers a variety of resources and trainings, including many focused on female faculty.
+The American Association of Medical Colleges offers a variety of resources and trainings, including many focused on female faculty.

-- Executive Leadership in Academic Medicine – This Drexel University program is a year-long part-time fellowship for female faculty in schools of medicine, dentistry and public health.
+Executive Leadership in Academic Medicine is a year-long Drexel University program that provides a part-time fellowship for female faculty in schools of medicine, dentistry and public health.

-- Harvard Macy Institute – Designed to foster transformative learning experiences that prepare the Harvard Macy scholars to lead institutional change as well as discover and harness new perspectives which may contribute to their professional growth.
+Harvard Macy Institute is designed to foster transformative learning experiences that prepare the Harvard Macy scholars to lead institutional change as well as discover and harness new perspectives which may contribute to their professional growth.

-- Science Careers – Career development resource for scientists sponsored by the journal Science.
+Science Careers is a career-development resource for scientists sponsored by the journal Science.

 Awards and Recognitions